livecycle/preevy/site/docs/ci/example-github-actions.md

 - uses: livecycle/preevy-down-action@latest
 ```

-With the `profile-url` arg, load the Preevy profile you [configured earlier](/ci/overview#how-to-run-preevy-from-the-ci), e.g.
+With the `profile-url` arg, load the Preevy profile you [configured earlier](/ci/overview#how-to-run-preevy-from-the-ci), with the AWS S3 permissions we granted earlier.

 ```yaml
   profile-url: "s3://preevy-12345678-my-profile?region=eu-west-1"